I’m Pat Irving an acupuncturist with a practice in Deanscales, Cockermouth. I also teach yoga, somatics and qigong.

 I am a member of the British Acupuncture Council and was a member of their research advisory committee for six years.

 In 2022 I turned my attention to Yang Sheng - self help techniques including Chinese Dietary Therapy, acupressure, culinary herbs and qigong to empower my acupuncture patients and yoga students to help themselves.
-As part of this I've completed Alex Jacob's Yang Sheng Mastery course, Mimi Kuo-Deemer's Five Elements qigong training and subsequently her Qigong Mentorship programme.
-I'm now focusing on the food element of Yang Sheng and have recently started a Diploma in Chinese Medicine Nutrition at the Northern College of Acupuncture (October 2023).
+As part of this I've completed Alex Jacob's Yang Sheng Mastery course, Mimi Kuo-Deemer's Five Elements qigong training and subsequently her Qigong Mentorship programme and I've followed my interest in food and have recently completed a Diploma in Chinese Medicine Nutrition at the Northern College of Acupuncture.

-I'm more than half way through a course on Huang Lao, Daoist Acupuncture that explores time and space in acupuncture with Roisin Golding and I'm returning to work with Alex Brazkiewicz on treating musculoskeletal conditions.
+I've completed training on pulse diagnosis with Ann Cecil-Sterman, a course on Huang Lao, Daoist Acupuncture that explore time and space in acupuncture with Roisin Golding and courses with Alex Brazkiewicz on treating musculoskeletal conditions.

 I came to yoga late, in my early 30s, thinking – like many others – that I wasn’t flexible enough to practise yoga.
 Twenty years on in 2015, and nudged by Krishna Hassomal, I started my yoga teacher training with Sally Parkes.